-Marketing teams and agencies use many different types of marketing software, from marketing analytics tools to SEO dashboards, asset managers, landing page builders, marketing automation tools, and others.
+Marketing teams and agencies use many different types of marketing software to implement their marketing strategy, from marketing analytics tools to SEO dashboards, asset managers, landing page builders, marketing automation tools, and others.

-There’s a long list of great marketing tools out there—how to choose?
+There’s a long list of great marketing tools out there and the challenge is in knowing which one to choose.

 The Ecomm Manager is reader-supported.
 We may earn a commission when you click through links on our site — learn more about how we aim to stay transparent.